tjames84/Udemy-Javascript-Algorithms-and-Data-Structures/Searching Algorithms/README.md

     3. Implement binary search on sorted arrays.

+        -- is much faster form of searching
+        -- Raher than eliminating one element at a time, you can eliminate half of the remaining elements at a time.
+        -- Binary search onely works on sorted arrays!
+        -- Divide and Conquer!
+            -- cut into left and right
+            -- pick a middle.

+        3.1.
+Binary Search Big O
+            - O(log n) worst and average
+            - O(1) best case

     4. Implement a native string searching algorithm.

     4. Implement the KMP string searching algorithm.